nyfair/mpv-win64/README.md

 ## Installation
 Grab and extract the All-in-One archive from <https://github.com/nyfair/mpv-win64/releases/tag/latest>
-You can also manually install these pacman-based package if you are using MSYS2
+You can also manually install these pacman-based packages if you are using MSYS2
 All my builds are portable and compiled with VapourSynth support, these plugins will have no effect if MPV can't find python environment

 ## Main project site: